dotnet/dotnet-docker/documentation/image-artifact-details.md

 ## Base Images used by .NET Core Images

 .NET Core images are provided for a set of Linux distros, delivered via [MCR](https://azure.microsoft.com/blog/microsoft-syndicates-container-catalog/) (and advertised on Docker Hub).
 The Linux distros are acquired from Docker Hub as part of building the .NET Core images.
-The following base images are delivered as a component of .NET Core images.
+The following base images are delivered as a component of .NET Core images:

 * [alpine](https://hub.docker.com/_/alpine)
 * [debian](https://hub.docker.com/_/debian)